≡ Menu

 Types of Life Insurance for Single Individuals

-There are two main types of life insurance: term life insurance and permanent life insurance, term and whole life insurance.
+There are two main types of life insurance: term life insurance and permanent life insurance, and term and whole life insurance.

 Term life insurance